Families gathered on the Grand Lawn at Palmilla Beach to celebrate our country's independence with…

 Port Aransas is home to impressive and celebrated chefs who revel in preparing fresh Gulf Coast cuisine.

 They live and work where the abundance of fresh-caught seafood and the traditions of Texas cooking have merged with lone-star beach style to birth a new movement in top-rated food and ambiance.
-So even if Gail can’t choose a favorite, you can eat where she does and pick your own preferred establishments while enjoying all that Port Aransas and Palmilla Beach has to offer.
+So even if Gail can’t choose a favorite restaurant, you can eat where she does and pick your own preferred establishments while enjoying all that Port Aransas and Palmilla Beach has to offer.